apache/nifi-minifi-cpp/CONFIGURE.md

 ### Configuring Repositories

-Apache MiNiFi C++ uses three repositories similarily to Apache NiFi:
+Apache MiNiFi C++ uses three repositories similarly to Apache NiFi:
-- The Flow File Repository holds the metadata (like flow file attributes) of the flow Files.
+- The Flow File Repository holds the metadata (like flow file attributes) of the flow files.
 - The Content Repository holds the content of the flow files.
 - The Provenance Repository holds the history of the flow files.

 The underlying implementation to use for these repositories can be configured in the minifi.properties file.

 The Flow File Repository can be configured with the `nifi.flowfile.repository.class.name` property.
 If not specified, it uses the `FlowFileRepository` class by default, which stores the flow file metadata in a RocksDB database.
-Alternatively it can be configured to use a `VolatileFlowFileRepository` that keeps the state in memory and flushes upon restart, or the `NoOpRepository` for not keeping any state.
+Alternatively it can be configured to use a `VolatileFlowFileRepository` that keeps the state in memory (so the state gets lost upon restart), or the `NoOpRepository` for not keeping any state.

     # in minifi.properties
     nifi.flowfile.repository.class.name=VolatileFlowFileRepository

 The Content Repository can be configured with the `nifi.content.repository.class.name` property.
 If not specified, it uses the `DatabaseContentRepository` class by default, which persists the content in a RocksDB database. `DatabaseContentRepository` is also the default value specified in the minifi.properties file.
-Alternatively it can be configured to use a `VolatileContentRepository` that keeps the state in memory and flushes upon restart, or the `FileSystemRepository` to keep the state in regular files.
+Alternatively it can be configured to use a `VolatileContentRepository` that keeps the state in memory (so the state gets lost upon restart), or the `FileSystemRepository` to keep the state in regular files.

 **NOTE:** RocksDB database has a limit of 4GB for the size of a database object.
-Due to this if you are expecting to process larger flow files than 4GB you should use the `FileSystemRepository`.
+Due to this if you expect to process larger flow files than 4GB you should use the `FileSystemRepository`.
 The downside of using `FileSystemRepository` is that it does not have the transactional guarantees of the RocksDB repository implementation.

     # in minifi.properties
     nifi.content.repository.class.name=FileSystemRepository

 The Provenance Repository can be configured with the `nifi.provenance.repository.class.name` property.
 If not specified, it uses the `ProvenanceRepository` class by default, which persists the provenance events in a RocksDB database.
-Alternatively it can be configured to use a `VolatileProvenanceRepository` that keeps the state in memory and flushes upon restart, or the `NoOpRepository` to not keep track of the provenance events.
+Alternatively it can be configured to use a `VolatileProvenanceRepository` that keeps the state in memory (so the state gets lost upon restart), or the `NoOpRepository` to not keep track of the provenance events.
 By default we do not keep track of the provenance data, so `NoOpRepository` is the value specified in the default minifi.properties file.

     # in minifi.properties
     nifi.flowfile.repository.class.name=NoOpRepository